analogdevicesinc/msdk/Examples/MAX32672/I2S/README.md

 ## Description

 This example demonstrates the use of I2S peripheral.
-In this example 128 bytes of data are output using an I2S DMA transaction.
+In this example sixty four 16-bit samples are output using an I2S DMA transaction.
 The I2S signals can be viewed on pins AIN0-AIN2.

+## Software

+### Project Usage

+Universal instructions on building, flashing, and debugging this project can be found in the **[MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/)**.

+### Project-Specific Build Notes

+(None - this project builds as a standard example)

 ## Software